paradajz/website/_posts/2014-04-12-building-anandamidi-controller-part-1.md

 layout: post
 title: "Building Anandamidi controller, part 1"
 date: "2014-04-12"
-categories:
-  - "design"
 tags:
   - "anandamidi"
-  - "plate"
+  - "buildlog"
-image: "post_default_header.jpg"
+image: "anandamidi_nice.jpg"
 comments: true
 ---

 Anandamidi, MIDI controller with a strange name, is my latest project.
 Guy for whom I'm building it sent me basic layout and a name, while I'm working on everything else, from design (which always come first) to electronics and programming.

 ## Name

 Let's explain the name first.
 "Anandamide is a molecule that plays a role in many bodily activities, including appetite, memory, pain, depression, and fertility - hence its name, which is derived from the word 'ananda' which means 'extreme delight' or 'bliss' in the Sanskrit language" ([Source](http://www.chm.bris.ac.uk/motm/anandamide/ananh.htm)).
 The molecule looks like this:

 ![]({{ site.baseurl }}/images/blog/640px-anandamide_skeletal-svg.jpg)